 Scan and Remove Malware Using a Tool

-This looks like a pretty obvious step which you might’ve thought of doing beforehand, but I’m still going to write a whole paragraph on it.
+This looks like a pretty obvious step which you might’ve thought of doing beforehand to remove Win32:Evo-gen, but I’m still going to write a whole paragraph on it.

 The first thing that you need to do on your infected system is to use a proper tool to scan for the Trojan virus and remove it.